thirdweb-dev/typescript-sdk/etc/sdk.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "IRoyalty" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "IThirdwebContract" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "ContractRoyalty" is marked as @public, but its signature references "IGenericSchemaType" which is marked as @internal
 //
 // @public
-export class ContractRoyalty<TContract extends IRoyalty & (IThirdwebContract | ThirdwebContract), TSchema extends IGenericSchemaType> implements DetectableFeature {
+export class ContractRoyalty<TContract extends IRoyalty, TSchema extends IGenericSchemaType> implements DetectableFeature {
     constructor(contractWrapper: ContractWrapper<TContract>, metadata: ContractMetadata<TContract, TSchema>);
     // (undocumented)
     featureName: "Royalty";